 - IR – Incident Response

-Customers who achieve actionable cloud security approach leverage these pillars in a sequential manner – i.e., they ensure IAM requirements are understood and resolved before moving onto Detection Controls, etc. By understanding security this way, organizations can ensure they don’t miss key elements that can be overlooked when security is approached on a piecemeal basis.
+Customers who achieve actionable cloud security approach leverage these pillars in a sequential manner – i.e., they ensure Identity and Access requirements are understood and resolved before moving onto Detection Controls, etc. By understanding security this way, organizations can ensure they don’t miss key elements that can be overlooked when security is approached on a piecemeal basis.